Why Dogs Eat Grass: Normal Habit or Vet Warning?

 Some dogs just like grass.

-This is rude, because you buy them food.
 But dogs are not known for respecting grocery budgets.

-Sometimes dogs eat grass and then vomit.
-Sometimes they eat grass because they already feel nauseous.
 Sometimes grass simply shows up in vomit because, well, they ate grass.

 PDSA says dog vomit may contain grass and notes that dogs often eat grass, especially if they are feeling sick.

 One episode of vomiting in a dog who quickly returns to normal may not be an emergency.
-But repeated vomiting is different.

 Watch for: